Powerlearnproject/se-assignment-day-2-git-and-github-ShehuAdekumi/README.md

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.

+Branching in GitBranching allows you to create separate versions of your project to work on different features simultaneously.
+To create and use a branch:
+Create a branch using git branch <branch-name>.
+Switch to the branch with git checkout <branch-name>.
+Make and commit changes on this branch.
+Merge the branch back into the main branch with git merge.
+Importance: Branching enables parallel development, preventing conflicts in collaborative environments.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?